 Students who do not have personal computers at home will be accommodated at the Hub for the duration of the examination sessions and return home afterwards.

-Conscious Mind Study Hub will only be open for the ICDL Computer Training Course scheduled for 30 March 2020 - 2 April 2020.
+Conscious Mind Self-Study Hub will only be open for the ICDL Computer Training Course scheduled for 30 March 2020 - 2 April 2020.
 Attendees will be limited to 5 persons to allow for a 1-meter personal space between individuals.
 Should you become infected with COVID-19, please cancel your booking with us.
 We will reimburse the course fee paid.

-When visiting Conscious Mind Study Hub, visitors will be requested to wash their hands with soap and water for 20 seconds before using our equipment.
+When visiting Conscious Mind Self-Study Hub, visitors will be requested to wash their hands with soap and water for 20 seconds before using our equipment.
 We also have alcohol-based hand sanitizer available on the premises.
 We encourage visitors to maintain a 1-meter personal space.